 Perceptions are generally based on individual experiences.
 Consequently there were as many perceptions as there were individuals in the process.
 The perceptions presented in this report represent the Task Force's efforts to synthesize the information and opinions collected throughout the process.
-The Task Force members reviewed existing literature and consulted with Veterans, Veterans' advocates, program managers, Gulf War subject matter experts, and other stakeholders in developing the perceptions presented.
-These perception statements are provided to help frame the issue and should not be considered factual or representative of VA positions.
-The findings presented in this report reflect the relevant information the Task Force gathered and considered in forming its recommendations.
+The Task Force reviewed a wide range of sources to develop the following action plan.
+It is comprised of perceived concerns, recommendations, and milestones that can be grouped into seven overarching themes.
+These themes were drawn from concerns raised by the existing literature and consultations made with Veterans, Veterans' advocates, program managers, Gulf War subject matter experts, and other stakeholders.
+These concerns informed the Task Force's recommendations.